EU launches probe into Google digital advertising | DW | 22.06.2021

 The EU's competition watchdog has said it would probe Google's advertisement technology business.
-The bloc says it's concerned the US tech giant "has made it harder for rival online advertisement services to compete."
+The bloc is concerned the US tech giant "has made it harder for rival online advertisement services to compete."

-'We will also be looking at Google's policies on user tracking to make sure they are in line with fair competition,' says European Competition Commissioner Margrethe Vestager

 The European Commission on Tuesday opened a formal antitrust investigation into Google, alleging the US tech company could be violating EU competition rules in online advertising technology.